-Ayurdhama hospital is known as a centre of excellence, in ayurvedic management of anal fistula through oral medication through kshara sootra.
-Patients of fistula are diagnosed and treated here, under the guidence of well known Ano rectal surgeon Dr. Sukesh.A( M.S).
+Ayurdhama hospital is known as a centre of excellence, in ayurvedic management of anal fistula through oral medication through kshara sutra.
+Patients of fistula are diagnosed and treated here, under the guidance of well known Ano rectal surgeon’s.

 WHAT IS AN ANAL FISTULA?

 Anal fistula, or fistula-in-ano, is an abnormal connection or channel like structure, between the surface of the anal canal and the exterior perianal skin.

 Anal fistulae originate from the anal glands, which are located between the two layers of the anal sphincters and which drain into the anal canal.
 If the outlet of these glands becomes blocked, an abscess can form which can eventually point to the skin surface.
 The tract formed by this process is the fistula.

 CAUSES OF FISTULA?

 Anal fistulas commonly occur due to an anal abscess.

 An abscess is a collection of pus and infected fluid.
 An anal abscess usually develops after a small gland, just inside the anus, becomes infected with bacteria.

 A fistula may occur if an abscess has not completely healed, or if the infected fluid has not been entirely drained away.

 An anal fistula may also develop as a result of